FairGBM: Gradient Boosting with Fairness Constraints: FairGBM Framework

 \section{FairGBM Framework}

 We propose a fairness-aware variant of the gradient-boosting training framework, dubbed FairGBM.
 Our method minimizes predictive loss while enforcing group-wise parity on one or more error rates.
-We focus on the GBDT algorithm, which uses regression trees as the base weak learners~\cite{breiman1984classification}.
-Moreover, the current widespread use of GBDT is arguably due to two fast variants of this algorithm: XGBoost~\cite{xgboost2016} and LightGBM~\cite{lightgbm2017}.
-In this work we provide a fairness-aware implementation of LightGBM.
+We focus on the GBDT algorithm, which uses regression trees as the base weak learners~\citep{breiman1984classification}.
+Moreover, the current widespread use of GBDT is arguably due to two highly scalable variants of this algorithm: XGBoost~\citep{xgboost2016} and LightGBM~\citep{lightgbm2017}.
+In this work we provide an open-source fairness-aware implementation of LightGBM.
 Our work is, however, generalizable to any gradient-boosting algorithm, and to any set of differentiable constraints (not limited to fairness constraints).
-Additionally, although we focus our experiments on binary groups, FairGBM can be used to achieve fairness over any number of overlapping or disjoint sub-groups.
+We refer the reader to Appendix~\ref{sec:notation} for notation disambiguation.